Sonia Tomara

 Sonia Tomara (26 February 1897– 7 September 1982) was a Russian-born journalist who is regarded as the first female war correspondent of World War II.

+Tomara is known for her foreign and war reporting for the New York Herald Tribune.
+As a staff writer, she reported on the onset of World War II in Europe, including the German invasion of Poland and the fall of France.
+Tomara reported from India, Burma, China, Egypt, and Iran.
+In 1943, she covered the Tehran Conference.
+By 1944, Tomara had returned to Europe to report on the Normandy campaign, the liberation of Paris, and the Seventh Army's advance through Alsace.

 Life

-Sonia was born to Michael and Olga Mamontoff Tomara on 26 February 1897 in St. Petersburg, Russia where she graduated with a degree in chemical engineering from the Moscow University for Women.
+Sonia Tomara was born to Michael and Olga Mamontoff Tomara on 26 February 1897 in St. Petersburg, Russia where she graduated with a degree in chemical engineering from the Moscow University for Women.
 In 1920, she fled with her mother to France during the Russian Revolution where she got employed as a political reporter and editor for Le Matin until in 1928 when she was recruited by the New York Herald Tribune.

-During the 1930s, Sonia covered major events including the rise of Adolf Hitler and the battle of France following her return to Europe.
-In 1940, she returned to the United States after the 1940 armistice.
+During the 1930s, Tomara covered major events including the rise of Adolf Hitler and the battle of France following her return to Europe.
+After the 1940 armistice she was able to escape from France and make her way to the US via Portugal, after receiving a visa from the Portuguese consul general in Bordeaux, Aristides de Sousa Mendes.
 In 1942, she was elected president of the New York Newspaper Women's Club.
 She was accredited as a United States war correspondent later in the year and was assigned to the Far East to cover political stories in the China-Burma-India Theater.
 Jean Lyons of the Chinese News Bureau served as acting club president while she was away.

-Sonia moved to China in May 1943 where she covered Nationalist Chinese military actions against Japan on the Yangtze River.
+Tomara moved to China in May 1943 where she covered Nationalist Chinese military actions against Japan on the Yangtze River.
+In December 1943 Tomara reported on the Tehran Conference.
 She later moved to North Africa, covering the Allied Forces Headquarters in North Africa.
 In 1944, Sonia Tomara returned to Paris and resigned from the New York Herald Times following her marriage to William Clark in 1947.

 Death

-In August 1982, Sonia was hospitalized after suffering a stroke.
+In August 1982, Tomara was hospitalized after suffering a stroke.
 She died on 7 September at the Princeton Medical Center, New Jersey, U.S.